 - 1 x 400g canned brown lentils, drained

 Mac and Cheese topping

-- 1 1/2 cups macaroni, or any short pasta
+- 1 ½ cups macaroni, gluten free if needed or any short pasta

 - 2 medium-size potatoes, peeled and chopped roughly

 - 1 medium-size carrot, peeled and chopped roughly